 - The company’s certificate of registration and trade license.

-- A copy after the license of liquidator is accompanied by a letter stating the approval of liquidation.
+- A copy after the license of the liquidator is accompanied by a letter stating the approval of liquidation.

 No matter what type of company liquidation procedure in UAE is being opted for, the main thing is that this Dubai Company must add the term in liquidation to its trade name.